cambridge-healthcare/hi_sinatra-docker/README.md

 confidence that we get from integrating features at a platform level means that we are more effective and don't need to wait on one another.

 We couldn't find any clear guide on integrating Docker with Jenkins so we've decided to contribute one.
 We have included a Vagrantfile which automates the entire setup except creating Jenkins jobs.
-[We provide an example Sinatra app](https://github.com/cambridge-healthcare/hi_sinatra-docker) which includes all the required configuration to get everything working end-to-end, feel free to use it as the starting point for your own setup.

 ### 1. Install VirtualBox, Vagrant & git